xjrey/FOSUserBundle/Resources/doc/emails.rst

 Default Mailer Implementations
 ------------------------------

-The bundle comes with 2 mailer implementations.
+The bundle comes with 3 mailer implementations.
 They are listed below by service id:

 - ``fos_user.mailer.twig_swift`` uses Swiftmailer to send emails and Twig blocks to render the message.
+- ``fos_user.mailer.mailer`` uses Symfony Mailer to send emails and Twig blocks to render the message.
 - ``fos_user.mailer.noop`` is a mailer implementation which performs no operation, so no emails are sent.

 .. note::